 2. Create a seamless interface to ESI Virtual Performance Solution to run the structural analysis of new designs early

 In this way, you will be able to make a reliable and accurate structural calculation of your component.
 You will be able to iterate quickly and easily, changing parameters of the manufacturing process and, ultimately, achieving the highest efficiency in the design of your part.
 This supports both manufacturers and molders, or any industry that uses this type of materials for their products, to know and optimize the manufacturing, operation and behavior of the product and its integrity with the rest of the components.

-If you are interested in lightweight ideas and other ways to begin or continue your digital transformation to zero prototypes and innovative designs, join us for our biggest digital event of the year: ESI Live 2022!
-You will get to hear from your peers at Volvo, Diamler, and Renault (just to name a few) and you will also be able to ask questions to them and our own Virtual Prototyping experts.
+If you are interested in lightweight ideas and other ways to begin or continue your digital transformation to zero prototypes and innovative designs, watch our biggest digital event of the year, on-demand: ESI Live 2022!
+You will hear from your peers at Volvo, Diamler, and Renault (just to name a few) as well as ESI's own Virtual Prototyping experts.